lace/hyla/README.md

 [build]: https://circleci.com/gh/lace/hyla/tree/main
 [prettier]: https://prettier.io/

-2D and 3D computational geometry library.
+Immutable 2D and 3D computational geometry library in TypeScript.

-The goal of this library is to provide lightweight (and eventually fast) implementations of primitives like planes, polygonal chains, and axis-aligned bounding boxes, along with geometric operations.
+The goal of this library is to provide lightweight implementations of primitives like planes, polygonal chains, and axis-aligned bounding boxes, along with geometric operations.

+It aims to be efficient and avoid unnecessary copies.
+So far there have been no attempts to replace loops with vectorized operations, though this may be done in the future.

 Counterpart to the Python library [polliwog][].